kfir252/AI-PresentationsExplainer/README.md

 1. Navigate to the main folder (the one that contains both the `Server` and `Client` folders).
 2. Open three separate command prompt windows.
-3. In the first command prompt window, run the following command:
+3. In the first command prompt window, run the following command and:

     ```bash
     python .\Server\main_Explainer.py
     ```
+4. Enter your OpenAI API key to connect the program with the OpenAI.

-4. In the second command prompt window, run the following command:
+5. In the second command prompt window, run the following command:

     ```bash
     python .\Server\main_API.py
     ```

-5. In the third command prompt window, run the following command:
+6. In the third command prompt window, run the following command:

     ```bash
     python .\Client\main.py
     ```

-6. Use the client.
-7. Use the `help` command for information about the actions you can perform.

 ## Client Usage